AjjMC/ajjgui/README.md

 ## Directly Modifying GUIs

 There is a marker entity with the scoreboard tag ``"ajjgui.gui_origin"`` for block entity GUIs, located at the container coordinates, and ``"ajjgui.gui_ported"`` for chest boat GUIs, riding the chest boat.
 GUIs used at a specific tick temporarily have the ``"ajjgui.gui_active"`` scoreboard tag on their marker.
 This marker stores the page value in its ``ajjgui.page`` score, the container name in its ``data.custom_name`` NBT tag and the page list in its ``data.gui`` NBT tag.
 Each element in this list corresponds to a page, storing widgets in the same format containers use to store items.
 If the available widget types and tags do not already support a particular functionality, the page number and widget NBT may be directly modified to achieve desired results.
 This would, for example, be needed if one wanted to modify a GUI without prior user interaction (i.e., without triggering a widget with the ``ajjgui.page`` or ``ajjgui.command`` NBT tags).
 If the modification command is not triggered by a player using a GUI (i.e., with the ``ajjgui.command`` NBT tag), ``/function ajjgui:_reload`` must follow in the same tick for any changes to be reflected in the GUI.
-If this is omitted, the datapack assumes that a player is interacting indefinitely with this GUI and causes other active GUIs to break.

 #### Examples